Colin-b/pyxelrest/README.md

   <img src="https://raw.githubusercontent.com/Colin-b/pyxelrest/master/addin/AutoLoadPyxelRestAddIn/resources/screenshot_udfs_pyxelrest_category.PNG" alt='Selecting UDF'>
 </p>

-It can be configured the same way than a usual service, except that open_api section is not used anymore.
+It can be configured the same way than a usual service, except that `open_api` section is not needed anymore.

 ### Logging Configuration

 PyxelRest logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\logging.yml` file.

-PyxelRest auto-update logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\auto_update_logging.yml` file.

 Microsoft Excel Auto-Load add-in logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\addin.config` file.